COSMO-ORG/fieldextra-wiki/Planning.md

      + [1d] Check that all meta-information of a multi-levels field are consistent (e.g. units, origin ...); otherwise, vertical operators may lead to unpredictable meta-information values
-     + [1w] Consolidated usage of meta-information undef value
-       > Define iundef (rundef) as the smallest integer (real) which can be represented
-       > Always use iundef for 'undefined' (currently -1 is used in some cases);
-         this requires for all meta-information: (1) consistent translation between GRIB and internal representation, in both directions, (2) for other format, translation from undef to output representation (backward compatibility!), (3) consistent translation from user defined value in internal representation.

 ###### Priority medium